The Ultimate Guide to Planning a Destination Wedding in Bali

 A legal wedding is when you and your spouse officially become husband and wife.
 Like many countries, Bali will give you an official wedding certificate to show you're legally married.
 Or, you may choose to get legally married in your home country before celebrating the second ceremony in Bali.
 This is acceptable in Balinese culture, and due to the prevalent spiritual life in Bali, you may want to consider incorporating ceremonies, hymns or traditions that represent you and your spouses' spiritual lives.

-Couples getting legally married in Bali will need to bring their passports, birth certificates, as well as the passports for their two witnesses.
+Couples getting legally married in Bali will need to bring their passports, birth certificates, as well as the passports of their two witnesses.
 You'll need to visit your home country's embassy to register your wedding and receive a letter of non-impediment.
 You'll also need to take eight four-by-six centimeter, side-by-side photos for the wedding certificate.
 If this is your second marriage, you may also need proof of divorce or a death certificate.
 If you are planning a religious ceremony, you may also need other documents, such as proof of baptism.

-Brenchley advises couples arrive at least three days ahead of their wedding to ensure they can receive all required certifications from the embassy before the wedding.
+Brenchley advises couples to arrive at least three days ahead of their wedding to ensure they can receive all required certifications from the embassy before the wedding.

 The cost for a legal marriage in Bali can vary due to possible fees at your embassy.
 However, most couples can expect to pay between $300 and $500 USD.

-Wedding Planning Tips
+Bali Wedding Planning Tips

 Planning any getaway can feel stressful, let alone a destination wedding.
 Luckily, we've compiled some expert tips to help ensure a smooth process for planning your special day.